Elijah-Bodden/Membrane/README.md

   ```
   To kill the pm2 daemon created by `npm run deploy`, run `npm run kill`.

   However, although this demo functions, this does not mean it should be used in production.
-It is a quick-and-dirty demonstration of the library's promise, and is not made for any serious scalable production situation. quoting `./src/source/frontend`'s "`PLEASENOTE.md`",
+It is a quick-and-dirty demonstration of the library's abilities, not made for any serious scalable production situation. quoting `./src/source/frontend`'s "`PLEASENOTE.md`",
   >Excluding the included `lib` code, the vast majority of the code within this directory and its descendants should never see the light of serious production.
 It was hastily coded to fit its closed use case.
 This is nothing more than a demo of the library—far out-of-scope of this project's goal.
 Please do not treat it as a true part of Membrane.
 The project begins and ends at `lib`.
 TL;DR: This code is a great risk to the performance and stability of your frontend.
 Unlike `lib`, it was not intended as a viable product, and shouldn't be used like one.
 ### Deploying a New Signalling Server